 Yogananda's Self-Realization Fellowship Church have as one of the their official aims to "To reveal the complete harmony and basic oneness of original Christianity as taught by Jesus Christ and original Yoga as taught by Bhagavan Krishna; and to show that these principles of truth are the common scientific foundation of all true religions." [◦SRF Aims and Ideals]

-Third, there was no "Christianity of Jesus Christ", for Christianity arose only after Jesus (the Jew for Jews alone) had been executed.
-(See Acts 15 and 21:25 in the matter) - and 'Christ' got its Christian meaning long after Jesus was dead, taking off from the Hebrew 'messiah', (literally: oil-anointed', that is: king.
-See Samuel 1.8 ff for more about it.)
+Third, there was no "Christianity of Jesus Christ", for Christianity arose only after Jesus the Jew who said his message was for Jews alone, had been executed.
+(See Acts 15 and 21:25 in the matter).
+Besides, 'Christ' got its Christian meaning long after Jesus was dead, taking off from the Hebrew 'messiah', (literally: oil-anointed', that is: king.)
+(Samuel 1.8 ff; Ehrman 2014)

 Terrible blunders let out

-Yogananda was a Hindu monk.
+There are many abuses in the world.
+Here is one: Yogananda was a Hindu monk.
 Those in charge of the church he left, are Hindu monks and nuns, swamis.
-The Christianity talk in it is for goading, and mainly facade or decor.
-The real deal there is unconditional subjection to Yogananda and his line of gurus, by an oath that includes Jesus who forbade any oath-making, an oath designed to extend beyond the grave for some . . .
+The deal there is unconditional subjection to Yogananda and his line of gurus.
+The SRF kriya yoga oath is taken in the name of Jesus who forbade any oath-making.
+Yogananda insisted it was an oath he meant to last beyond the grave for many, many . . .
 [More]